Trackhouse Racing: Car No. 99 history

 On October 7, 2020, the team announced a full-time drive in 2021 with Daniel Suárez as driver.
 Later, the team announced that it leased a charter from Spire Motorsports to guarantee itself an entry into every 2021 race.
 Trackhouse aligned with Richard Childress Racing as an engine provider for 2021 as well as operating on RCR's campus in Welcome, North Carolina.
-Marks chose the 99 as the team number to pay tribute to Carl Edwards.
+Marks chose the 99 as the team number to pay tribute to Carl Edwards who had used the number for most of his cup series career as he mostly raced for Roush-Fenway Racing.
 On November 13, former JR Motorsports crew chief Travis Mack was announced as the No. 99's crew chief.

 Suárez scored the team's first top-five with a fourth-place finish at the Bristol dirt race.
-With a total of four top-10 finishes, Suárez finished the 2021 season 25th in points.
+With a total of four top-ten finishes, Suárez finished the 2021 season 25th in points.
 In February 2022, Trackhouse announced that Freeway Insurance would be a primary sponsor for Suárez and the No. 99 car for five events during the 2022 season.
 Suárez began the 2022 season with an 18th place finish at the 2022 Daytona 500.
 He followed it up with a fourth place finish at Fontana.
 In addition, Suárez finished ninth at Phoenix and fourth at Atlanta.
 On May 22, Suárez won the NASCAR Open for the second time in his career, which earned him a place in the All-Star Race where he finished fifth.
 At Sonoma, he became the first Mexican-born driver to win a Cup Series race.
 Suárez was eliminated in the Round of 12 after finishing 36th at the Charlotte Roval.
 Suárez would finish career-best tenth in the points standings.

+Suárez started the 2023 season with a seventh-place finish at the 2023 Daytona 500.
+On March 29, he was fined US$50,000 for intentionally bumping Alex Bowman on pit road following the conclusion of the COTA race.
+With no wins, three top-fives, and ten top-ten finishes, Suárez missed the playoffs and finished nineteenth in the points standings.

+Suárez started the 2024 season with a 34th place DNF at the 2024 Daytona 500.
+A week later, he beat Ryan Blaney and Kyle Busch in a three-wide photo finish at Atlanta to score his second career Cup Series win.

+On July 1, 2025, it was announced that Suárez and Trackhouse mutually agreed to part ways after the 2025 season.

 Car No. 99 results

+Developmental program

+In 2024, Trackhouse began signing developmental contracts with drivers.

+Below is a list of current and former drivers signed to the team, but did not drive with Trackhouse.